agarciangulo/Task-Manager-5.8/docs/SPIKE_ARCHITECTURE.md

 ### 3.1 Overview

-This process generates daily task priorities and personalized insights by analyzing the user's task database against organizational best practices.
+This process generates daily task priorities and personalized insights by analyzing the user's task database against organizational best practices and the user's own behavioral patterns.

-### 3.2 Trigger
+### 3.2 Triggers

 **Scheduled Daily Job** (e.g., Cloud Scheduler at 6:00 PM)
 - Runs automatically for all active users
 - Generates priorities for the next day
-- Sends combined email with priorities + insights
+- Sends combined email with priorities, insights, and outstanding tasks list

+**On-Demand Request** (via Email Router)
+- User sends email requesting status (e.g., "Send me my status report", "What are my priorities?")
+- Email Router classifies as "Status Request" and routes to Process 2
+- Generates and sends combined email immediately for that user only

 ### 3.3 Flow Diagram